Collect raw, non-sampled session data from your website to Google BigQuery instead of using standard Google Analytics

 The hits will get to a hit data table in BigQuery regardless of the

 Note Sending the

-&qt parameter with the value of more than 4 hours will cause the hit to not get to Google Analytics.
+&qt parameter with a value of more than 4 hours will cause the hit to not get to Google Analytics.
 This will lead to data discrepancy: OWOX BI will get more data than Google Analytics.

-&qt parameter's value to more than 4 hours only if you need the events sent via Measurement Protocol to get to the sessions during which they've happened.
+&qt parameter value to more than 4 hours only if you need the events sent via Measurement Protocol to get to the sessions during which they've happened.